-- Cap Calculation.
-During staff review of an application for a Major Project Allocation, a Preliminary Trip Cap will be calculated for each project.
+1 Cap Calculation.
+During staff review of an application for an Major Project Allocation, a Preliminary Trip Cap will be calculated for each project.
 The trip cap is based on the number of single-occupancy vehicle trips in the Plan Area, calculated by the 11th Edition Institute for Transportation Engineers (ITE) trips minus a reduction for TDM Ordinance compliance (40% at time of Plan adoption, but subject to change at Council discretion).
 A Final Project Trip Cap will be included in the Development Agreement (and recalculated as needed to match any changes to program and benefits during D.A. negotiations).
 The Trip Cap Table will have a row for each distinct land use within each project.
 These rows will list the percent occupied for the floor space that will have a City-issued occupancy permit and at least one tenant or resident.
 The assumed ITE trips, before TDM measures are applied, will be calculated for each row.
 The Trip Cap Number will be the sum of the assumed trips, minus the required trip reduction percentage (40% at time of adoption).
-For each impacted project, driveway counts will be the average of motor vehicle counts from five consecutive weekdays. - 2 Blended Office and R&D Trip Rates.
+For each impacted project, driveway counts will be the average of motor vehicle counts from five consecutive weekdays.

+- 2 Blended Office and R&D Trip Rates.
 To avoid future uncertainty over the build-out mix of Office versus R&D/Life Science, the average trip rate for these two numbers, 10.96, will be used for both Office and R&D/Life Science for purposes of calculating the cap.
-(In

-- the ITE Trip Generation 11th Edition, the number of weekday trips per 1,000 square feet of Office is 10.84, and the number for Research and Development / Life Science is 11.08). - 3 Substitution of Less Trip-Intensive Land Uses.
+(In the ITE Trip Generation 11th Edition, the number of weekday trips per 1,000 square feet of Office is 10.84, and the number for Research and Development / Life Science is 11.08). - 3-District-wide Trip Cap.
+Per-project counts will be summed to create a Plan-wide count.
+As RBD is being built out, the Plan Area Trip Cap Number will be recalculated each year by the TMA, to reflect the percentage of land uses that are occupied (trips shall not be counted for vacant square footage).
+A Plan Area Trip Cap Table will be created approximately one month before driveway counts are taken.
+The Plan-wide count may be adjusted downwards by trip credits that are proposed by the TMA and accepted by Council.
+If the Plan-wide count is greater than the Trip Cap Number, a penalty would be calculated. - 43 Substitution of Less Trip-Intensive Land Uses.
 If an applicant proposes a land use program for D.A. consideration with less trip-intensive land uses (Final Trip Cap) compared to the program approved for a Development Allocation (Preliminary Trip Cap), the applicant may be permitted to increase the total size of the office and R&D square footage in the project by no more than 5%, proportional to the decrease in trips per square footage, per ITE.